9-FS/nhentai_archivist/readme.md

 - `LIBRARY_SPLIT`

     Setting this to a value other than 0 splits the library at `LIBRARY_PATH` into sub-directories with a maximum number of `LIBRARY_SPLIT` hentai allowed per sub-directory.
 It is recommended if the number of hentai in 1 directory starts to affect file explorer performance.
-This _should_ not affect you if you plan to keep less than 10.000 files in your `LIBRARY_PATH` directory, otherwise the recommended setting is "LIBRARY_SPLIT = 10000".
+This _should_ not affect you if you plan to keep less than 10.000 files in your `LIBRARY_PATH` directory, otherwise the recommended setting is `LIBRARY_SPLIT = 10000`.

 ## Usage
 ### Download a Few Quickly

 1. Run the program as is.
-Do not set `NHENTAI_TAG` and make sure there is no file at `DOWNLOADME_FILEPATH`.
+Do not set `NHENTAI_TAGS` and make sure there is no file at `DOWNLOADME_FILEPATH`.
 1. Enter the nhentai ID you want to download separated by spaces.

 Example `./config/.env`: